Navein/Cuckoo2MIST/README.md

 1. More API calls are added.
 2. More MIST levels added.
 3. Order of API calls are retained by using python ordered dictionary.
-4. ELF hash is changed to Murmurhash3, it is installed as dependency, the package is mmh3 2.5.1
+4. ELF hash is changed to Murmurhash3 (mmh3 2.5.1) and it is installed as dependency.

 In version 0.4:

 1. Update on codebase to allow usage from console after installation.
-2. cuckoo2mist can open and read JSON reports which are compressed with gzip format.
+2. cuckoo2mist can now open and read JSON reports which are compressed with gzip format.
 3. All actions are now logged, for better tracking of issues during operation.
 4. Log file is now saved in user directory.
 5. The matching of API parameters is now case insensitive.